trudheim/trudheim.github.io/_posts/2018-11-02-time-in-our-time.markdown

 about what you are referencing.
 The military already have this, and they call it [Zulu Time][zulu-time].

-In fact, without you knowing, you're already using it - you are just offset from the zero meridien and sometimes depending on daylight savings and bit more or less.

 What if we stopped offsetting our clocks however?
 What if every clock in the world told you what the present time **UTC** was?

+### Arguments ###

+#### "But if I do not interact with anyone non-local you are just making things hard for me." ####

+Only up to the point where you have got used to it and you likely have gotten used to far worse.

+Not every country drove on the right (and some still do not - that is true) but some made the transition (and there was much wailing and gnashing of teeth) and then people got used to it.

+If you scout through history, you find a lot of practices that where abandoned and changed because there were good reasons to change.
+Things like slavery and cannibalism were abandoned.
+We standardised on common ways to measure weight, volume and length, because there were inherent benefits to doing that.

+Even time in the way you are used to is a relatively recent change, so if one is arguing from a "but it's always been this way", we can clearly disprove that.

+#### "You are trying to make people get up in the middle of the night, change the meaning of morning, noon and night!" ####

+False.

+If you put equal-sign between "12:00" on your watch and "the sun stands at zenith", you have not properly understood what a clock or watch is and what it does.
+For example, clocks and time are **reference points** that allow you to measure how long something takes or agree on a common start and end point to something.

+Consider this.

+If you begin a task at 00:00 and complete it by 08:00, does that task take more or less time to complete than if you begin at 09:00 and finish at 17:00?

+Now consider that the task was carried out in parallel at exactly the same time by two different people, working side by side, where the only difference was what their clocks said and that one persons watch was nine hours ahead of the other persons watch.

+Morning, noon, evening and night are concepts related to the position of the sun in the sky and have no connection to or is in any way affected by what time your clock tells you it is.
+Your clock could say 03:45, 09:15, 13:27 or 19:59 when the sun stands at zenith, and it still is noon.

-"Oh my god, I would have to get up in the middle of the night, and think about the kids!!"
+#### "Oh my god, I would have to get up in the middle of the night, and think about the kids!!" ####

+False.

+You'd still get up, go to work, eat lunch, finish work and go to bed at the same moments you always have done **relative to the position of the sun in the sky** based on how far you are away from the zero meridian.
+Coincidentally this is in no way connected to what the numbers on your watch tell you the time is.

+What would change would be what clocks would say is the reference point for each of those events except that instead of offsetting the watch from UTC (as is done today) the offset would be done for the start or end times given.

+Why do something so awkward?
+Because in a grander scheme of things, looking beyond the narrow horizon of ego, it helps on a global level.

+Irrespective of where someone would be located, 03:00 would be universally understood by everyone and there would never be a question about "which TZ is that in?" or "does DST mess with that this week or not?".

+If you still think that this little post argues that you should get up in the middle of the night, while it still is dark outside, go grab a coffee and come back in 15 minutes and read it again because you've not grasped the concept.

+### Examples ###

-Actually, no, you would not.
-What changes is merely the numbers, and it is not that hard to get used to.
-For someone on the east coast USA, that would be UTC-4 today, if you started work at 0900EST, that merely happens to be written 1300UTC and references the exact same time.
+For someone on the east coast USA, that would be UTC-4 today, if you started work at 0900EST, that merely happens to be written 1300UTC and references the exact same point in time.
+So someone who today would be on EST would simply roll their watch forward by four hours and start work at 1300 and go home at 2200 (if they finished at 1800EST).

 See UTC as *scheduling time*.
 Whenever you schedule something, if you schedule that using UTC, there is **never** any question about when it will happen.
 Even for someone that is halfway around the planet.
 1300UTC is 1300UTC.

-Sure, for someone in Los Angeles, it may initially be jarring to start work at 1700UTC and finish for the day at 0200UTC because they are UTC-8, or seeing Seven Eleven open the doors at 1500UTC and close at 0700UTC.
-Nothing about that has actually practically changed anything for anyone, beside it being clear to everyone globally when you start work and when Seven Eleven opens and closes.
+For someone in Los Angeles, it may initially be jarring to start work at 1700UTC and finish for the day at 0200UTC because PST is equivalent to UTC-8.
+Or seeing Seven Eleven open the doors at 1500UTC and close at 0700UTC.
+Nothing about this has **practically** changed anything for anyone, beside making it clear to everyone globally when they start work and when Seven Eleven where they are located open and close their doors.

-The attachment to "morning **must** be when the clock says 0600" is nothing more than an attachment to tradition. "noon **must** be when the sun is highest in the sky" is still the case no matter what your clock claims the time is.
+The attachment to "morning **must** be when the clock says 0600" is attachment to tradition. "noon **must** be when the sun is highest in the sky" is still true even if we adopted this proposal to go UTC globally.

 For those that complain about maybe having to learn something new, all learning is daunting, but this is not actually that hard.
 Plus, it is laying the groundwork for your children and their children to have an easier time in an increasingly connected and global world.

+Daylight Savings could be globally abandoned as well.
+Why change what the clocks say when if you want more light in the evening you simply get up earlier?
+That is exactly the effect of daylight savings except it also wreaks havoc on those that have to schedule meetings and phonecalls with people that are not in the same country (and that is far more common these days than some think).

 What do you think will happen when we become star-faring and need effectively "[Star Date][star-date]" in order to sync time with other planets and star